230500226/WebGL_PingPong/README.md

 ## Project Description

 The goal of this project was to recreate the classic game of Ping Pong using modern web technologies.
-We leveraged the power of WebGL for rendering 3D graphics and JavaScript for implementing game logic.
+I leveraged the power of WebGL for rendering 3D graphics and JavaScript for implementing game logic.
 The game has been successfully developed and is now complete.

 ## Current Status